A Construction of Infinite Families of Good Self-Orthogonal Quasi-Cyclic Codes: Galois Closed QC Codes and Their Duals

 \begin{proposition} Let $C \subseteq \mathbb{F}_{q^2}^{\ell}$ be a $k$-dimensional code.
 Then $C$ is Galois closed if and only if $C = \bigoplus_i^k C_i$ where $C_i = C_i^q$ and $\dim(C_i) = 1$, i.e., $C$ is Galois closed if any only if can be decomposed as Galois closed codes of dimension $1$. \end{proposition}

-\begin{proposition} Let $C \subset \F_{q^2} $ be a Galois closed code. $C$ is HSO code if and only if $C$ is ESO. \end{proposition}

-\begin{proof} $C$ is HSO if and only if $C^q \subset C^{\perp_E}$.
-Since $C^q = C$, the result follows. \end{proof} In general, $C\neq C^q$, but they have the same parameters.
+In general $C\neq C^q$, but they have the same parameters.
 According to Remark~\ref{codeC^q}, if $C$ is Galois closed, then its Hermitian and Euclidean duals are exactly the same, i.e. $C^{\perp_{H}}=C^{\perp_{E}}$.
-Furthermore, the following theorems shows that if $C$ is Galois closed, then its Euclidean dual is also Galois closed.
+Furthermore, the following theorem shows that if $C$ is Galois closed, then its Euclidean dual is also Galois closed.

+\begin{theorem} A code $C$ over $\F_{q^2}$ is Galois closed if and only if its Euclidean dual is also Galois closed. \end{theorem}

+\begin{proof} We only prove the forward direction as the reverse direction is nearly identical.
+Let $x\in C$ and $y\in C^{\perp_E}$.
+Then